-All of my paintings are original (painted with professional grade acrylic paints) and I hand-paint the lettering as well, using fonts that I feel fit with the theme of the painting.
+All of my paintings are mixed-media pieces are original (painted with professional grade acrylic paints) and I hand-paint the lettering as well, using fonts that I feel fit with the theme of the painting.
 The wood that I use for each painting is unique and often very old, coming from farms in our area (upstate NY and Vermont).
-If you are interested in buying any of these paintings, please email me at firstname.lastname@example.org and I will send you more detailed photographs.
+My mixed-media pieces are also primarily created from old/antique things and pieces of things.
+If you are interested in buying any of these paintings or pieces, please email me at firstname.lastname@example.org and I will send you more detailed photographs.
 If one particularly speaks to you, we can talk about this as I may be able to paint a similar piece for you.
-Feel free to email me at firstname.lastname@example.org if you are interested in purchasing paintings.

-HIGH TEA $155 (14 x 11x 3/4th inches on canvas).
+HIGH TEA SOLD $155 (14 x 11x 3/4th inches on canvas).
 I’ve painted this theme a few times and I love the process of discovery the personality of every new tea pot, bird and cup.The teapot has a little note on its handle that says, “Hi Little bird!”.
 I painted a small gold border with white line and the sides are a very dark brown/black so it can be hung without an additional frame.

-“A natural writer” $225 mixed-media piece.
+“A natural writer” SOLD $245 mixed-media piece.
 Two very old boxes (inside with birch bark and gold painted corner)…word, “write” done in letters that I made, mounted on birch twig.
 Egg shell painted gold with feather, on top a little pencil that I’d found in a parking lot (run over) …looks like an angel.
 This piece, while not being fragile, would not ship well so it must be picked up or hand delivered.

-“Where we love is home” $95 (quote by Oliver Wendell Holmes) About 6 x 10 x 1 inch on very old wood with a little of the original white paint showing in places.
+“Where we love is home” SOLD $95 (quote by Oliver Wendell Holmes) About 6 x 10 x 1 inch on very old wood with a little of the original white paint showing in places.